JofArnold/cv/README.md

 - Various libraries and projects: see [github.com/JofArnold](https://github.com/JofArnold)

-## Contact
+## Recruiters

-- Recruiters can mail me at `local-part@domain` where my domain is `jofarnold.com` and the `local-part` is the name of your company.
+- You can mail me at `local-part@domain` where my domain is `jofarnold.com` and the `local-part` is the name of your company.
 It's a catch-all so I will receive all emails.

+- I prioritise emails with concrete opportunities that match my skills versus speculative.

+- I will only accept work that is at least partly remote and/or is within 20 mins commuting distance.

 - [LinkedIn](https://www.linkedin.com/in/jofarnold/)